 Quick help shortcuts below:

-After participating in the pre-workshop learning modules and the face-to-face program, faculty and staff will:
+After participating in the pre-workshop learning modules and the face-to-face program, attendees will:

 - Identify discipline-based and course specific improvements to foster inclusive excellence in the classroom.

 - Develop an individual action plan for promoting inclusion in the classroom.